hello-nrfcloud/map/docs/tutorial/data-on-map-2.md

 Now click the `📍` icon to show the data on the map.

-You can show multiple values on the map.
+You can also show multiple values on the map.
+If you want you can also add